This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 Even though the small lever for the bell is present, the bell is actually not where you would expect, and the lever is used to lock the scooter when folding it, just as in the Xiaomis.

-This is a true electric kick scooter, which means it’s best started with a light kick off the ground to gain some momentum first, and then hitting the throttle.
+This is a true electric kick scooter, which means it’s best started with a light kick off the ground to gain some momentum first, and then hit the throttle.
+This helps conserve the battery and prolongs its life as well.

 Design, build quality, and materials